-Rumspringa With Pennsylvania German Posted by Constanze on Aug 5, 2015 in Culture, Geography, Intercultural, Language, Language Listening Lesson, Uncategorized
+Rumspringa With Pennsylvania German Posted by Constanze on Aug 5, 2015 in Culture, Language, Uncategorized

 It was some years ago when watching a documentary on Amish teenagers that I heard the word Rumspringa for the first time.
 But that sounds like a Bavarian word!, I thought.
 At this time I knew nothing about the Amish, let alone their German roots.
 Everyone knows that German is spoken in Germany and Austria, so I thought it would be interesting to look at the lesser-known language known as Pennsylvania German/Pennsylvania Dutch, spoken in parts of the United States.
 This is the language that the Amish community (amongst others) speak, and it is also why I understood the word Rumspringa.

 The Amish are a traditionalist Christian religious group who have their origins in Switzerland and Germany.
 They emigrated to America in the 1730s and settled mostly in Ohio and Pennsylvania.